colinbinion/GettinGit/walkthrough/GettinGit.md

 Make sure your teammates have caught up before moving on.

 ### After That
-1. Go to your <first name>-ThunderCats GitHub repo.
+1. Go to your <first name>-ThunderCats gitHub repo.
 You should see a pending pull-request from your partner.
 Review the pull-request and accept it if it looks good to you.

 Congrats!
 You've accepted your first pull-request!